 By joining the RSN, your name will be listed among other trained and committed faculty.
 The benefit of joining the RSN is that LGBTQ+ applicants will know, through your membership, that you are committed to maintaining a friendly and inclusive atmosphere towards LGBTQ+ people in your group when they are evaluating which research groups to apply to.
 LGBTQ+ applicants to RSN member research groups are under no obligation to disclose their LGBTQ+ status (gender, sexual orientation, etc.), and are free to be ‘out’ to the extent that they choose and feel safe.
 You may never know that someone chose your research group because of the RSN.
 Those who consult the list of RSN faculty will apply to work in your group via all the usual routes that you currently use to find and evaluate research personnel.

-- Recognizing that faculty members have many responsibilities and may not be with the research group all day, it is also required that one other member of the group (of any rank) must also complete the trainings to provide a daily presence who may be better placed to recognize any microaggressions or biased behavior that might arise in the faculty members absence.
+Recognizing that faculty members have many responsibilities and may not be with the research group all day, it is also required of faculty with multiple group members that one other member of the group (of any rank but ideally an employee or postdoc) must also complete the trainings who can provide a daily presence in the research space.
 Training of the rest of a group should be encouraged by RSN faculty but is not mandatory for RSN membership.

 To begin the process of becoming recognized as a member of the Rainbow Science Network, please complete the registration form.
 If you have not already completed the Safer People Safer Places – LGBTQ+ Foundations Workshop and/or completed the Transgender & Gender Inclusion 101 Workshop, you will be notified of upcoming trainings upon completing the form.